 Mode of instruction

 The first and basic element of this course is the traditional lecture, during the course a total of 15 lectures will be given.
-These lectures will be provided by both the teaching staff as well as by guests speakers who have specific practical experiences with regard to the European Union and/or the European Court of Human Rights.
+These lectures will be provided by both the teaching staff as well as by guests who have specific experiences in the field of the European Union and/or the European Court of Human Rights.
 It is required for students to prepare for these lectures by reading the assigned literature.
 Also part of the program is a field trip to the heart of EU Criminal Law Policy: Brussels.
 The aim of this excursion is to organize a workshop to illustrate how EU legislation is created and what role national governments play in this process.
 A second field trip will provide for a workshop in The Hague to see how EU legislation is implemented in the Netherlands.
 Both fieldtrips will last 1 day.
 The presence and active participation of students in these workshops is required.
 Furthermore, the students will have to present the papers that they have written on a topic covered by this course.
 They will also act as discussant for a paper made by another student.
 These presentations will take place during the final four lectures.

 More information on this course is offered in Blackboard.

-Assigned literature will be announced through Blackboard and in the course guideline that will also be published on Blackboard.
+Assigned literature will be announced on Blackboard and in the course guideline that will also be published on Blackboard.

 Institute: Criminal Law and Criminology